Love Your Feet! Correct Foot Problems!!

 The “foot-bone”–actually, all 28 of them–truly connect to every aspect of your life.
 Damaged or injured feet can impact many other aspects of your health and leave you feeling sedentary and isolated.
 We are ready to help.

-Dr. Teles is one of the best Torrance foot doctors, know how critical it is to keep your feet in great shape.
+Dr. Tareen & Dr. Elhiani are some of the best Torrance foot doctors.
+They know how critical it is to keep your feet in great shape.
 Both of the podiatrists in our office have families they need to keep up with.
 In addition, they are athletes who know how frustrating it is to sit on the bench because you’re injured.

 No matter how you found us, we’re very glad you’re here and are excited to get you moving forward on healthy feet.